Understanding the Car Insurance Renewal Process

 Renewal Notices Timeline

 Insurance companies typically send renewal notices 30–60 days before your policy expiration date, though exact timing varies by state law and insurer.
-Some states mandate specific notice periods—for example, Florida requires 45 days, Kentucky requires 70 days, Wisconsin requires 60 days, and Maryland requires 45 days for non-renewal notices.
+Several states updated their notice requirements in 2025–2026: Texas extended its notice period from 30 to 60 days effective January 1, 2025; Georgia passed legislation in 2025 extending notices to 60 days; and Louisiana is moving to a 60-day rule effective July 2026.
 It's also worth knowing that most policies expire at 12:01 AM on the expiration date—not the end of the day—so knowing exactly when your policy ends is critical.
+Learn more in our guide on when car insurance expires.

 Your renewal notice contains critical information you need to review: